Memento Mori (radio show): 2019–2020: After Hours campaign

-2021–present: Dawn FM campaign
+2021–2022: Dawn FM campaign

-The fourteenth episode aired on August 15, 2021, to celebrate the release of the Weeknd's song "Take My Breath", the lead single from his upcoming fifth studio album, Dawn FM.
+The fourteenth episode aired on August 5, 2021, to celebrate the release of the Weeknd's song "Take My Breath", the lead single from his upcoming fifth studio album, Dawn FM.
 The fifteenth episode aired on August 11.
 During the episode, the Weeknd shared a couple of songs that inspired his upcoming album, including the songs "Toxic" and "Everytime" by singer Britney Spears.
 The sixteenth episode, celebrating the tenth anniversary of the release of the Weeknd's second mixtape Thursday (2011), aired on August 18.
 The seventeenth episode aired on August 27, and was hosted by rapper Belly in celebration of the release of his third studio album See You Next Wednesday.

 The eighteenth episode aired on October 4.
 During the episode, the Weeknd announced that his upcoming album is complete and that he was waiting on a "couple characters that are key to the narrative".
 He also revealed during the episode that he will be featured in a couple of songs that will arrive prior to the album's release.
 The nineteenth episode aired on October 14, and was hosted by the Weeknd's best friend and creative director La Mar Taylor.
 The twentieth episode aired on October 28, and was hosted by house music supergroup Swedish House Mafia.
 During the episode, the group premiered their collaboration song with the Weeknd "Moth to a Flame", the third single from their upcoming debut studio album Paradise Again.
 The twenty-first episode, and the third Halloween edition, aired on October 31.
 It was hosted by producer Mike Dean.
 The twenty-second episode aired on November 19.
 It was hosted by singer-songwriter Rosalía.